Here's what our clients are saying about us...

 On the technical side, they are precise and thorough.
 Tradespeople received clear and accurate working drawings.
 Paperwork submitted to the building department was detailed and handled efficiently.

 Trillium has a strong commitment to delivering a sophisticated and intelligent design.
 Their commitment to using sustainable materials is commendable.
 Yet at the same time, they are careful that it is never about them and their priorities.
-Trillium always kept our dreams and priorities at the top of the list!"
-Ridgefield, Modern Net Zero Home
+Trillium always kept our dreams and priorities at the top of the list!" - Ridgefield, Modern Hillside Net-Zero Home

 "Trillium was contracted by the Taft School to design a passive, energy efficient home that would be at the highest standards for green homes in the United States.
 The home also had to meet local historic district requirements, while also being an aesthetically pleasing home for a faculty family.
 The home will also be used as a teaching tool for the students at Taft, which has 600 students, grades 9-12, from 35 states and 35 countries.

 "Elizabeth DiSalvo is an excellent architect who understands how to design a green home and how to work with the builder to ensure a high performance structure that also is beautifully designed and functional.
 She cares very much about the details and understanding what the home owner wants from the design.
 Elizabeth keeps her appointments and commitments and she is also very important once the building starts as inevitably things need to change.
-We are so glad we found Elizabeth and we highly recommend her as an experienced, dedicated and knowledgeable professional."
-Matt & Suzanne, New Canaan, New Home
+We are so glad we found Elizabeth and we highly recommend her as an experienced, dedicated and knowledgeable professional." - Matt & Suzanne, New Canaan, new net-zero home

 We cannot thank you enough for your help in designing and building our home.
 Our home posed so many challenges – zoning regulations, old age of house, etc, etc – but you never said anything was impossible.
 Now that we have lived in the home for almost 10 months, we can truly say that you designed the most comfortable, beautiful and energy efficient ($20/ month electric bills!!!) home possible.
 Thank you so much!